-Founded in 1990, Apollo is a leading global alternative investment manager with a track record of successful private equity, credit-oriented capital markets and real estate investing.
+Founded in 1990, Apollo is a leading global alternative investment manager with a track record of successful private equity, credit and real estate investing.
 Apollo is led by its managing partners Leon Black, Joshua Harris and Marc Rowan.
-At June 30, 2012, Apollo had a team of 616 employees.
+At December 31, 2012, Apollo had a team of 634 employees, including 253 investment professionals.
 Apollo has offices in New York, Los Angeles, Houston, London, Singapore, Frankfurt, Luxembourg, Hong Kong and Mumbai.